vieter-v/vieter/docs/api/source/includes/_targets.md

 schedule | Cron build schedule arch | Comma-separated list of architectures to build package on.

-## Remove a repo
+## Remove a target

-Remove a Git repository from the server.
+Remove a target from the server.

 ### HTTP Request

-`DELETE /api/repos/:id`
+`DELETE /api/targets/:id`

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | ID of repo to remove
+id | id of target to remove